gertab/Grits/README.md

 # Grits

-Type system and interpreter for intuitionistic session types written in Go, based on the semi-axiomatic sequent calculus.
+Grits is a type-checker and interpreter for intuitionistic session types written in Go, based on the semi-axiomatic sequent calculus.

 ## How to use